Sofiya-Banmala/Sales-Dashboard-PowerBI-Project/README.md

 - Using Power BI’s AI capabilities for smart, guided analysis
 - Applying statistical logic to detect outliers and patterns

-The project showcases a full-cycle analytics process—from data prep to insights delivery—and is part of my growing portfolio in business intelligence and reporting.
+The project showcases a full-cycle analytics process from data prep to insights delivery and is part of my growing portfolio in business intelligence and reporting.